sjmudd/ps-top/README.md

 ### Grants

-`ps-top` needs `SELECT` access to `performance_schema` tables.
-It will not run if access to the required tables is not available.
+`ps-top` and `ps-stats` need `SELECT` access to `performance_schema` tables.
+They will not run if access to the required tables is not available.

-setup_instruments: To view the Mutex or Stage page ps-top will try to change the configuration if needed and if you have grants to do this.
-If the server is --read-only or you don't have sufficient grants and the changes can not be made these pages may be empty.
+`setup_instruments`: To view `mutex_latency` or `stages_latency`
+`ps-top` will try to change the configuration if needed and if you have grants to do this.
+If the server is `--read-only` or you do not have sufficient grants to change these tables these views may be empty.
-Pior to stopping ps-top will restore the setup_instruments configuration back to its original settings if it had successfully updated the table when starting up.
+Pior to stopping `ps-top` will restore the `setup_instruments` configuration back to its original settings if it had successfully updated the table when starting up.

 ### Views

-`ps-top` can show 5 different views of data, the views are updated every second by default.
+`ps-top` and `ps-stats` can show 5 different views of data, the views are updated every second by default.
 The views are named:

-* table_io_latency: Show activity by table by the time waiting to perform operations on them.
+* `table_io_latency`: Show activity by table by the time waiting to perform operations on them.
-* table_io_ops: Show activity by number of operations MySQL performs on them.
+* `table_io_ops`: Show activity by number of operations MySQL performs on them.
-* file_io_latency: Show where MySQL is spending it's time in file I/O.
+* `file_io_latency`: Show where MySQL is spending it's time in file I/O.
-* table_lock_latency: Show order based on table locks
+* `table_lock_latency`: Show order based on table locks
-* user_latency: Show ordering based on how long users are running queries, or the number of connections they have to MySQL.
+* `user_latency`: Show ordering based on how long users are running queries, or the number of connections they have to MySQL.
 This is really missing a feature in MySQL (see: http://bugs.mysql.com/75156) to provide higher resolution query times than seconds.
 It gives